ocsf/ocsf-validator/README.md

 The contents of the OCSF schema to be validated are primarily represented as a `Reader` defined in `reader.py`. `Reader`s read the schema definitions (usually from a filesystem) and and contain them with little judgement.
 The `process_includes` function and other contents of `processor.py` mutate the contents of a `Reader` by applying OCSF's various include mechanisms.

 Validators are defined in `validators.py` and test the schema contents for various problematic conditions.
-Validators should pass `Exception`s to a speciall error `Collector` defined in `errors.py` along with a variety of custom exception types that represent problematic schema states.
-The `Collector` raises errors by default, but can also hold them until they're aggregated by a larger validation process.
+Validators should pass `Exception`s to a special error `Collector` defined in `errors.py`.
+This module also defines a number of custom exception types that represent problematic schema states.
+The `Collector` raises errors by default, but can also hold them until they're aggregated by a larger validation process (e.g., the `ValidationRunner`).

 The `ValidationRunner` combines all of the building blocks above to read a proposed schema from a filesystem, validate the schema, and provide useful output and a non-zero exit code if any errors were encountered.

 ## Notes on dependency resolution

 OCSF provides several mechanisms for reusing schema definitions.
+They are implemented in `processor.py`, but it's a relatively large module.
+Below is a summary of dependency behavior in the validator.

 ### $include